Embassy of Sweden, Washington, D.C.: Buildings

-Embassy building
+Chancery

+1913–2006

+From December 1, 1913 to 1920, the chancery was located at 2006 N Street N.W.
+From 1921 to 1922, the chancery was located at 1201 16th Street, N.W.
+From 1923 to June 30, 1971, the chancery was located at 2249 R Street, N.W.
+When the villa at 3900 Nebraska Avenue was purchased by the Swedish state in 1950 as the residence for the ambassador, the building on R Street was converted to serve solely as the chancery.
+Until then, it had also served as the residence.
+All chancery offices were relocated there, and consequently, the previous chancery building on 24th Street was put up for sale.
+Up to that point, the Swedish mission had office spaces at three different locations in Washington.
+From July 1, 1971 to 1994, the chancery was located in Suite 1200, Watergate Six Hundred at 600 New Hampshire Avenue.
+Upon moving in 1971, the interior design of the premises was estimated to cost 590,000 SEK, and the design of the space was overseen by the architect Björn Hultén from Gothenburg.
+The annual rent and operating costs amounted to approximately 900,000 SEK.
+On June 17, 1994, the chancery moved to 1501 M Street, N.W.
+Suite 900, where it remained until 2006.

+2006–present

-The embassy has since 2006 been housed on the second floor of the then newly built and later the award-winning office and residential complex House of Sweden on the Potomac River in Georgetown.
+The chancery has since 2006 been housed on the second floor of the then newly built and later the award-winning office and residential complex House of Sweden on 2900 K Street, N.W. on the Potomac River in Georgetown.
 House of Sweden is the result after an architectural competition which the National Property Board of Sweden announced in June 2002.
 The winning entry was selected by the jury in January 2003 and construction began in August 2004.
 In August 2006 the embassy staff moved in.
-The opening ceremony was held on 23 October 2006, in the presence of the King and Queen of Sweden.
+The opening ceremony was held on October 23, 2006, in the presence of the King and Queen of Sweden.

 The building was designed by architects Gert Wingårdh and Tomas Hansen and Wingårdh received the Architects Sweden's (Sveriges Arkitekter) Kasper Salin Prize in 2007 for the building.
 The Washington Post named the House of Sweden the "Venue of the Year" in 2008.
 The cost of construction amounted to 482 million SEK.
 House of Sweden houses the embassy building, embassy offices, 19 apartments and a 700 m2 event center with conference facilities and exhibition spaces.
 The building is about 6400 m2 and is managed by the National Property Board of Sweden.
 In 2009 Sweden and Iceland signed a 15-year long contract for office and a residential apartment for the Embassy of Iceland in the House of Sweden.